tonywu6/mdbookkit/docs/src/rustdoc-link/caching.md

 # Caching

-By default, `mdbook-rustdoc-link` spawns a fresh `rust-analyzer` process every time it runs. rust-analyzer then reindexes your entire project before resolving links.
+By default, `mdbook-rustdoc-link` spawns a fresh `rust-analyzer` process every time it runs. rust-analyzer must then reindex your entire project before being able to resolve links.

-This makes the `mdbook serve` command significantly slower, more so if your project contains a large number of dependencies.
+This makes the `mdbook serve` command significantly less responsive, which gets worse if your project contains a large number of dependencies.
 It is as if for every live reload, you had to reopen your editor.

 To mitigate this, there is an experimental caching feature.
 The feature is disabled by default.

 ## Enabling caching

-In your `book.toml`, in the `[preprocessor.rustdoc-link]` table, set [`cache-dir`](configuration.md#cache-dir) to the relative path of a directory of your choice (_other than_ your book's `build-dir`), for example:
+In `book.toml`, in the `[preprocessor.rustdoc-link]` table, set [`cache-dir`](configuration.md#cache-dir) to the relative path of a directory of your choice, _outside_ of your book's `build-dir`, for example:

 ```toml
 [preprocessor.rustdoc-link]